 - Start by inventorying the existing AI estate before adding another agent or model.

-- Name the business brain: source truth, owners, policy rules, process memory, customer rules, and decisions that stay human-owned.
+- Name the control plane: source truth, owners, policy rules, process memory, customer rules, and decisions that stay human-owned.

 - Separate agent roles by job, tool access, action authority, data class, and escalation behavior.